 (p) be accompanied by music, other sounds, by streamers or is otherwise distracting to motorists.

 The Association may remove a Political Sign displayed in violation of this Policy.

-In an effort to recoup some of the expenses the Association spends on enforcing deed restrictions, the Board voted to adopt a new enforcement policy that includes fines.
+In an effort to recoup some of the expenses the Association spends on enforcing deed restrictions, the Board voted to adopt an enforcement policy that includes fines.

 As a reminder, violations remain on your account for six (6) months from the prior notice.
 Any subsequent violation will escalate to the next level.
 For example, your trash can is left in front of the garage, instead of stored out of sight when the inspection occurs.
 You receive a courtesy notice.
 Life happens, and three (3) months later it the bin is left out again.
 Even though it isn't habitual, you now receive your second notice.
 The next month, your child bails on their chores and leaves the can out front.
 Now you receive two (2) letters, one in the mail, and one you have to sign for (it is sent certified).
 Four (4) months later, you go out of town but forget to ask the neighbor to wheel in the trash bin while you are away.
 Even though it is more than six (6) months since the initial violation, it has only been four (4) months since the last notice; therefore, you receive a $50 violation.
 If you have another infraction within six (6) months, you will receive a $100 violation followed by a $200 violation.
 If, however, you find a system that allows you to keep your trash bin stored out of sight for more than six (6) months, your violations will go back to zero.

 Each violation type is independent.
 If in the example above, you get a lawn maintenance violation when you were out of town, it will receive a courtesy notice.
 After six (6) months without a repeat, it will fall off of your account.